Victor Gruen (1903-1980) was one of the men who envisioned the American shopping mall.

 Photo from www.shopatnorthland.com

-After a failed redevelopment initiative in 2017, the vacant NORTHLAND MALL was sold to Michigan's Contour Companies.
+A vacant NORTHLAND MALL was sold to Michigan's Contour Companies in 2017.
 They got the proverbial ball rolling and broke ground on the NORTHLAND CITY CENTER project in October 2021.
 This unique mall repurpose is rebuilding the circa-1954 structures, using their original Mid-Century Modern design aesthetic.
 Notice the vintage NORTHLAND CENTER signage above.

 Drawing from Contour Companies